-Revenue from product sales to customers is generally recognized when title passes, which is upon shipment in the U.S. and for certain foreign countries.
-For other foreign countries, title passes subsequent to product shipment, ordinarily within a week of shipment.
+Revenue from product sales to customers is generally recognized when title passes, which is upon shipment in the U.S. and in certain foreign countries.
+Revenue from product sales to customers in other foreign countries is recognized subsequent to product shipment.
+Title for shipments to these other foreign countries ordinarily passes within a week of shipment.
 Accordingly, the Company defers the revenue recognized relating to these other foreign countries until title has passed.
 For multiple element arrangements, the Company allocates arrangement consideration among the elements based on the relative fair values of those elements as determined using vendor-specific objective evidence or third-party evidence.
 The Company uses its best estimate of selling price to allocate arrangement consideration between the deliverables in cases where neither vendor-specific objective evidence nor third-party evidence is available.
 A reserve for sales returns and allowances for customers is recorded based on historical experience or specific identification of an event necessitating a reserve.